-Baylor College of Medicine’s academic units are guided by standards set by the Commission on Colleges of the Southern Association of Colleges and Schools, the Liaison Committee on Medical Education, Council on Accreditation of Nurse Anesthesia Educational Programs, Accreditation Review Commission on Education for the Physician Assistant, and the National Commission on Prosthetic and Orthotic Education.
+Baylor College of Medicine’s academic units are guided by standards set by the Southern Association of Colleges and School Commission on Colleges, the Liaison Committee on Medical Education, Council on Accreditation of Nurse Anesthesia Educational Programs, Accreditation Review Commission on Education for the Physician Assistant, and the National Commission on Prosthetic and Orthotic Education.

 Although specific programs may have technical standards in addition to those listed below, we believe that these six essential areas are present among medical professionals, researchers and medical scientists.
 Please refer to the program’s student handbook for more detailed information.

 Students must be able to observe demonstrations and experiments in the basic sciences.
 Students must be able to observe a patient accurately at a distance and close at hand.
 Observation necessitates the functional use of the sense of vision and somatic sensation.
 It is enhanced by the functional use of the sense of smell.